J. K. Acquaye: Honours

-In 2016 he was a recipient of the Order of the Volta for his contribution to the socioeconomic development of Ghana.
-In 2018, the Conference room of the National Blood Service headquarters was named in his honour for his contribution to blood donation in Ghana.
+Acquaye has been recognised and honored for his contributions in the field of medicine.
+He was awarded the Member of the Order of the Volta by the State in 2016 for his contribution to the socioeconomic development of Ghana.
+He received a Gold Medal from the West African College of Physicians, and had the Conference Hall of the National Blood Service headquarters named in his honour as the "Professor Joseph Kpakpo Acquaye Conference Hall" in 2018 for his contribution to blood donation in Ghana.